Inactivating and Reinstating Your License

 Reinstatement of Dental Hygienist License

 Registered dental hygienists whose licenses are in inactive status may apply to have their license reinstated as set forth in N.D.C.C.
 43-20-06 and N.D.A.C.
 20-04-01-01-07.
 (Licenses that are NOT in inactive status may not be reinstated.
-Individuals who no longer have an active or inactive license and wish to resume practice must reapply for a license using the processes found here: Initial Application - Dental Hygienist - ND Dental Board).Reinstatement applications and the associated application fee must be completed and submitted to the Board.
+Individuals who no longer have an active or inactive license and wish to resume practice must reapply for a license using the processes found here: Initial Application - Dental Hygienist - ND Dental Board).Reinstatement applications and the associated non-refundable application fee must be completed and submitted to the Board.

 Requirements of reinstatement and set forth on the application form, and include: